learnlatex/learnlatex.github.io/en/more-08.md

 ```
 <!-- {% endraw %} -->

-You might notice that the behaviour of `|` is pretty similar to `!{decl}`, it
+You might notice that the behavior of `|` is pretty similar to `!{decl}`, it
 adds the vertical rule between two columns leaving the padding as it is.
 There
-is a huge downside of this though, vertical rules don't work with the pretty
+is a huge downside to this though, vertical rules don't work with the pretty
 horizontal rules provided by `booktabs`.
 You can use the horizontal rules
 provided by LaTeX, those are `\hline` (equaling `\toprule`, `\midrule`, and
 `\bottomrule`) and `\cline` (which behaves like `\cmidrule`).

-## Customising `booktabs` rules
+## Customizing `booktabs` rules

 All the `booktabs` rules and also `\addlinespace` support an optional argument
 in brackets with which you can specify the rule's thickness.
 In addition the